☝️ The most important facts in brief

 The last section of the medical examination

-The second stage of the medical examination follows the practical year.
+The practical year is followed by the second stage of the medical examination.
 There used to be three state examinations, but these have been merged so that as a prospective doctor you have to take a somewhat more comprehensive exam at the end.
 What used to be the third section is now the second.
 When reading older information, this still regularly causes confusion.

 Passing the final state examination authorises students to work as a doctor.
 Your training is now complete, although doctors should continue to learn throughout their careers.
 After all, the current state of research is constantly changing and there is always new information and standards on diseases and their treatment.